History of Venture Capital

-- 1946: The first major VC firm, American Research and Development Corporation (ARDC), was created to turn wartime technology into commercial products.
+- 1946: The American Research and Development Corporation (ARDC), the first formal VC firm, was established to commercialise wartime technology.

 Who are venture capitalists?